RagulaAI/ragula-tools/packages/langchain_tool_py/README.md

 ## Development

-This package is part of the Keyma monorepo.
+This package is part of the Ragula monorepo.
 For development instructions, please refer to the main repository documentation.

 ## License